 But these schemes were, by their very nature, rare engineering triumphs.

-The Breaking New Ground project has demonstrated that Laing also undertook an extensive range of smaller schemes alongside these renowned feats of construction.
+Our Breaking New Ground project demonstrated that Laing also undertook an extensive range of smaller schemes alongside these renowned feats of construction.

 Although more inconspicuous, these projects significantly altered England’s post-war built environment and the lives of its inhabitants.

 Jack Mitchell, Image Selector on the Breaking New Ground Project at the Historic England Archive, takes us on a tour of images that characterise the socio-political atmosphere of the post-war era.

 They shine a light on some of the less famous, but no less important, undertakings of the Laing company.